aionrobotics/docs/docs/ardupilot-mandatory-hardware-setup.rst

   1.2.
 Power on the R1 and connect to the GCS via wireless telemetry link.

   1.3.
-Select the **“FLIGHT DATA”** tab and look in the HUD to ensure the safety switch is ON (or RED flashing Safety LED)
+Select the **“FLIGHT DATA”** tab and look in the HUD to ensure the vehicle is disarmed.

   1.4.
 Select **“INITIAL SETUP”** tab